LivePersonInc/developer-center/pages/documents/agent-interactions/agent-workspace-sdk/how-to-use.md

 ---
-title: How to use the SDK
+pagename: How to use the SDK
 redirect_from:
   - agent-workspace-sdk-how-to-use.html
 Keywords:
 sitesection: Documents
-level2: Agent Interactions
+categoryname: Agent Interactions
-level3: Agent Workspace Widget SDK
+documentname: Agent Workspace Widget SDK

 order: 40
 permalink: agent-workspace-widget-sdk-how-to-use-the-sdk.html